-This is a stainless steel plate, which is placed across the fracture and held in place by a number of screws.
-It holds the bones in position whilst they knit back together.
-It is only used for those fractures that are further away from the hip joint (position 2).
 This is a metal rod, which is passed down the cavity in the centre of the bone with additional cross screws to go across the fracture.
 It is only used for fractures that are in position 2 or further down the femur bone.
-[This page has been intentionally left blank]